Giving Day

 I first got involved in football during my sophomore year after spending my early years playing basketball.
 My coach and teammates saw my potential as a leader and encouraged me to try out.
 Once I went to a practice, I immediately connected with the game and the culture it builds.
 Over time, football grew into more than a sport—it became a passion and an opportunity that God blessed me with to continue at the college level.

-High School: Becton Regional High School
+High School: Malcolm X Shabazz High School

 Bio: